mavesensei/dungeonrpg/README.md

 +Four different mobs                         -Different places(rooms)

 Like I mention it earlier that's a sample, I will add the map, story, battles while healing, inventory system too.

+(the ascii arts doesn't belongs to me, i found while a little surf on internet) (sword's ascii art creator is anonymous)
+(bow and arrow's ascii art creator is b'ger)
+(wand's ascii art creator is Row)
+(campfire's ascii art creator is anonymous)